VeronicaNava/RamanMP/README.md

 [![](https://cranlogs.r-pkg.org/badges/RamanMP)](https://cran.r-project.org/package=RamanMP)

 # RamanMP
 Pre-processing and polymer identification of Raman spectra of plastics.
 Pre-processing includes normalisation functions, peak identification based on local maxima, smoothing process and removal of spectral region of no interest.
-Polymer identification can be performed using Pearson correlation coefficient or Euclidean distance (Renner et al. (2019), &lt;doi:10.1016/j.trac.2018.12.004>), and the comparison can be done with a user-defined database or with the database already implemented in the package, which currently includes 356 spectra, with several spectra of plastic colorants.
+Polymer identification can be performed using Pearson correlation coefficient or Euclidean distance (Renner et al., 2019; doi:10.1016/j.trac.2018.12.004), and the comparison can be done with a user-defined database or with the database already implemented in the package, which currently includes 356 spectra, with several spectra of plastic colorants.

 ## Installation
 You can install a stable version of RamanMP with: